machdyne/blaustahl/README.md

 ```
 ## API

-To read or write data to flash memory via software, use the built-in API Simple Read Write Protocol (SRWP).
+To read or write data to FRAM memory via software, use the built-in API Simple Read Write Protocol (SRWP).
 An example and description of the protocol can be found in this [repository](https://github.com/binqbit/serialport_srwp).

 See `sw/srwp.py` for an SRWP example using Python.